 8. How long will I be a new member?

 All new members must be initiated within six weeks of joining.

 Hazing – defined as causing or permitting a person, prior to initiation into or membership into a society, club, or similar organized group, to participate in any activity that subjects that person or others to risks of physical injury, or mental distress or personal indignities of a highly offensive nature, whether or not such person has consented to participation in this activity – is a violation of Panhellenic rules, the campus code, and state law.
 Both individuals and organizations can be charged with hazing violations.
 The hazing policy specifically prohibits forced consumption of alcohol, calisthenics, paddling, road trips, line-ups, and running personal errands of members.
 The Office of Fraternity and Sorority Affairs encourages student to call the toll-free number, 1-888-NOT-HAZE (1-888-668-4293) if they, or students they know, have been or may be victims of hazing.

 continuous open bidding

-Continuous open bidding (COB) is a way for sororities to pick up a few women to join chapters after or before formal recruitment.
-It is very casual and unstructured, and since not every sorority participates, it is not easy to tell which sororities will participate in a given semester.
+Continuous open bidding (COB) is a way for sororities to recruit a few women to join chapters after or before Formal Recruitment.
+It is very casual and unstructured, and since not every sorority participates, it is hard to say which sororities will be participating in a given semester.
 Sororities will participate in COB if they are under quota (the number of potential new members to which each chapter can offer bids to during formal recruitment).
 If you are interested in sorority membership and a chapter invites you to a COB event, you are encouraged to attend.
 If you missed formal recruitment, COB is a great way to become a member of one of the sororities at Lehigh.

 Eligibility for COB: